-During the financial year ended 31 March 2012, no new director has been appointed by the Company but 1 nomination committee meeting was held to review and assess the renewal of the appointment of Mr. Or Kam Chung Janson as the independent non-executive Director and to adopt a revised term of reference.
+During the financial year ended 31 March 2013, no new director has been appointed by the Company but 1 nomination committee meeting was held to review and assess the renewal of the appointment of Mr. Fong Pui Sheung, David and Ms. Chau Cynthia Sin Ha as the independent non-executive Directors.
 Individual attendance of each committee member at the meeting is as follows: